 So, we go back to the beginning: Look for mattresses that are sturdy in the support layer and use different materials to accomplish different tasks.
 If the mattress comes in different firmness levels, all the better for the fickle beast known as the combination sleeper.

 We hope we’ve helped connect you with the best mattress to match your sleeping position needs.
 However, if you’re still on the search for the mattress of your dreams, check out a few of our other resources that can help you along your mattress buying journey:

 - Mattress Buying Guide: Learn what to look for when shopping

 - The Best Mattress Guide: We’ve reviewed over 120 mattresses.
 See the best of the best in this guide.

 - Mattress Comparison Tool: Stuck between two options?
 We can help you break your ties.

 Still have questions, or want to share which mattress has worked best for you?
 Drop us a line in the comment section below.

+Combination sleepers need a more versatile pillow because they use their pillows in numerous sleep positions.
 To help you find the best pillow for this sleep style, check out our list of the best pillows for combination sleepers.

 See our top picks and reviews for the best mattresses for stomach sleepers.
 Check out our buyer's guide to learn why your mattress materials and firmness matter if you're a stomach sleeper.